 Accurate Golf Practice

 Firstly, ask yourself how accurate do you practise?
 Also, do you plan how and what you’re going to practice?
-Also, do you fit into any one of the following categories?
+Finally, do you as a golfer fit into any one of the following categories?

 Are you a “Boom the driver”: